 So, sweet divorced ones, I hate to break it to you, but you are not your ex-husband’s anything.
 Yes, things might come up that you two will need to discuss, but I think you know that’s not what I’m talking about.
 If he parents in a way that you do not approve of, you reproaching him will not only not do any good, it could only serve to anger him and cause backlash.

 And, sweet still-married ones, I hate to break it to you, but you are not your husband’s soul-changer or heart-changer or word-changer or behavior-changer or anything-changer.
 Yes, you are a couple.
 Yes, you’re supposed to be “in this together”.
 But if he does something – anything – that you disapprove of, you telling him left and right will not help the situation; in fact, it might serve to make your life more difficult.
-(AlAnon says you can say something once to someone, but anything past ONCE is nagging.
+(AlAnon says you can say something once to someone, respectfully, but anything past ONCE is nagging and verging on controlling.
 Yikes, but true.)

 Instead, here’s what I suggest…..and you’re going to hate it…..ready?